python-jsonschema/hypothesis-jsonschema/README.md

 #### 0.9.2 - 2019-05-23
 - Better internal canonicalization, which makes current and future optimisations more widely applicable.
+- Yet another fix, this time for negative zero and numeric bouds as floats with sub-integer precision.
+IEEE 754 is *tricky*, even with Hypothesis!

 #### 0.9.1 - 2019-05-22
 - Fix the fix for numeric schemas with `multipleOf` and exclusive bounds.